-The AIM High event is an ode to the faculty across UCF who have made an effort to keep their required course materials affordable for students.
+The AIM High event recognizes faculty across UCF who have made an effort to keep their required course materials affordable for students.

 AIM High Awardees

 The First Day program allows faculty members to work with commercial publishers and other for-profit entities to set an agreement with Barnes & Noble to offer discounted pricing on their course materials.
 Students may choose to “opt-in” to receive their course materials at the discounted price in their Webcourses@UCF course before the Drop/Add period each semester.
-Faculty who have participated in the First Day program from Spring 2019 to Fall 2019 will be recognized at this event.
+Faculty who have participated in the First Day program from Spring 2019 to Fall 2019 were recognized this past spring at our inaugural event.